One of our readers wrote to us about proposing while hiking and we were happy to offer a little advice. He writes…

 We love to travel, and lived in AZ for 2 years.
-We are headed back there for our anniversary and I wanted some creative way to propose while hiking.
+We are headed back there for our anniversary and I wanted some romantic ways to propose while hiking.

-She's funny, adventurous, and very creative.
-She's extremely down to earth and a "up for anything" kind of gal.
+She’s funny, adventurous, and very creative.
+She’s extremely down to earth and an up for anything kind of gal.

-She definitely likes creative, surprising, proposals, but when hiking you're right next to each other so it's hard to set something up to "stumble upon" or something like that.
+She definitely likes creative, romantic, surprising proposals, but when hiking you’re right next to each other so it’s hard to set something up to ‘stumble upon’ or something like that.

 Any suggestions would be great!

 We love that you found each other!
 And that you started as friends is so important to us – after all, you’re going to spend the rest of your lives together, so you better like each other!
 The mightiest oak starts as an acorn, so does love.

 So exciting that you are ready to take this next step, and a hike in Arizona, a place you love, is a terrific symbol of taking life’s path together.
 Arizona’s Painted Desert is among our favorite places to explore, fyi:)

 While you might think you are limited to what you can set up in advance, we have an idea for you!